OriginalMut/Boring-Projects/README.md

-New to programing and python thses are new/broing projects to do simple task.
+New to programing and python these are broing projects to do simple tasks.